lingeringwillx/sims2py/README.md

 **partial_decompress(entry, size=-1)**

 Decompresses *entry* up to *size*.
-If *size* is not specified, then the whole file will decompressed.
+If *size* is not specified, then the whole file will be decompressed.
 Returns a MemoryIO object containing the decompressed bytes.
 Unlike the *decompress* function, this function does not overwrite the contents of *entry*.

 **search(entries, type_id=-1, group_id=-1, instance_id=-1, resource_id=-1, file_name='', get_first=False)**